nanoframework/nanoFramework.M5Stack/README.md

 ### ADC Channels

-ADC Channels are pre setup on the M5Core, M5Core2 and Atom Lite, access them like this:
+ADC Channels are pre setup on the M5Core, M5Core2 and Atom Lite/Matrix, access them like this:

 ```csharp
 // This will give you the ADC1 channel 7 which is on pin 35 of M5Core